Good morning. It’s Monday, August 2nd, 2021. Over the weekend, I got a letter from the County Attorney, Ben Jackson, of Lincoln County,

 As with all human endeavors, members grew weary, lost stomach for the political idiocy, and allowed personal differences to intercede in what was a wonderful community effort.
 During a nearly two year hiatus, individuals in the group ventured out on various initiatives, successfully defeating SPLOST 7a in Augusta and forcing SPLOST 7b proponents to slash waste, while promising reforms.
 Members of the Facebook groups Augusta Today and Augusta Political Watch, along with old participants in the City Stink effort, have used the interruption in the fray to observe what transpired in the vacuum and how positive developments proceeded from those action-filled 30 months.

-America has lost nearly every institution with direct responsibility to control financial matters and the Rule of Law, foundation of social stability, is for practical matters dead.
+America has lost nearly every institution with direct responsibility to control financial matters and the Rule of Law.
+The foundation of social stability is, for all practical matters, dead.
 The Accountants have abandoned financial standards that protected us for decades.
 The Lawmakers have rewritten the Law to legalize fraud.
-The Ministry has thrown “THOU SHALT NOT STEAL” out of the Ten Commandments.
-The Bankers have destroyed one of the two functions that make the United States Dollar “money” and are on the brink of killing the other.
+The Ministry has thrown, “THOU SHALT NOT STEAL,” out of the Ten Commandments.
+The Bankers have destroyed one of the two functions that make the United States Dollar, “money,” and are on the brink of killing the other.
 The Media have been either silenced or captivated.